 What is a modern classic?

 Purchasing insurance for your classic car is not the same as purchasing insurance for the car you drive every day.
 When it comes to car collectibles, there are many factors including the age of the classic car, how it’s going to be used, and how it will be registered.
 There are many definitions of “classic car,” and they can differ greatly.
 If your car is 10 years or older and is not used for everyday use it may well qualify for one of our classic policies.
-A classic car does not have to have been built or registered in 1950s or 1960s to qualify for lower, cheaper rates of classic car insurance.
-Modern classic cars are as important and the classic cars of the 1970s, 1980s, 1990s and 2000 onwards are now becoming regarded as the new classic car of the future.
+A classic car does not have to have been built or registered in 1950s or 1960s to qualify for lower, cheaper rates of classic insurance.
+Modern classic cars are as important and the classic cars of the 1970s, 1980s, 1990s, and 2000 onwards are now becoming regarded as the new classic car of the future.
 This means that cheaper rates of insurance are available, providing they are used as genuine classic cars, i.e. as a second car and not as the main car on the road.
 There are no hard and fast rules which define modern classics, so it is always worth calling us to ask.

-Collectable marques such as MG, Mercedes-Benz, Triumph, BMW, Bentley and Porsche may all qualify, together with other long standing car manufacturers, such as Fiat, Volvo, Saab, Toyota.
+Collectable marques such as MG, Mercedes-Benz, Triumph, BMW, Bentley, and Porsche may all qualify, together with other long-standing car manufacturers, such as Fiat, Volvo, Saab, Toyota.
 Newer Fords and Jaguars may well be considered as modern classics too.
-In general, if the car has a bona-fide car club behind it and the vehicle is deemed to be ‘collectable’ then it may well qualify for one of our competitive classic car insurance schemes.
+In general, if the car has a bona-fide car club behind it and the vehicle is deemed to be ‘collectable’ then it may well qualify for one of our competitive and cheap classic car insurance schemes.

 Not sure if yours is a classic?
-Or the classic car insurance age in regards to insurance from Peter Best?
+Or the classic insurance age in regards to insurance from Peter Best?
 Please call us on 01376 574000 we can help you get cheap classic car insurance for your classics.